Goatfell Visitor Guide

 Overview

-The second perk is that there are a huge number of places to visit on the island if you’re a keen cyclist or walker – with the latter being spoilt for choice thanks to the unique landscape of Arran that offers thick forests to explore in the south and mountainous peaks to scramble up in the north.
+There are also a huge number of places to visit on the island if you’re a keen cyclist or walker, with the latter being spoilt for choice thanks to the unique landscape which has thick forests to explore in the south and majestic mountain peaks to scramble up in the north.

 2: This is an easy mountain to climb, and in fact, it’s one of the easiest you’re likely to find in Scotland.
-The path is well-trodden so should be very easy to follow unless it has been covered with snow.
-Be aware there are rocks to clamber over near the top and they get slippery after a rainfall.
+The path is well-trodden, so it should be very easy to follow unless it has been covered with snow.
+Be aware that there are rocks to clamber over near the top, and they get very slippery after a rainfall.

 3: After you’ve visited the mountain grab a drink in the Wineport pub back in the car park.
 You’ll also find a gin distillery across the road if you fancy something stronger and there’s a beer brewery behind the pub if you want to take home an alcoholic memento of Arran.